kenatiod/MUT/Understanding Machine Understanding.md

 ## Appendix A7 -- Fostering Effective Human-AI Teaming

-The rapid advancement of artificial intelligence (AI) technologies in recent years has led to growing interest in human-AI teaming - the close collaboration between humans and AI systems to achieve shared goals.
+The rapid advancement of Artificial Intelligence (AI) technologies in recent years has led to growing interest in human-AI teaming - the close collaboration between humans and AI systems to achieve shared goals.
 As AI becomes increasingly sophisticated and ubiquitous, it is moving beyond being a mere tool to becoming a teammate that works alongside humans in complex problem-solving and decision-making.
 This appendix explores the latest research and best practices for enabling effective human-AI teaming, with a focus on key topics such as explainable AI, human-in-the-loop learning, and collaborative decision-making.
 The goal is to provide an overview of the state-of-the-art in human-AI teaming and highlight important considerations for designing AI systems that can work synergistically with human partners.

 ### A7.1 -- The Need for Effective Human-AI Teaming